raindancers/raindancers-network.raindancers-cdk/API.md

 Evpc.fromLookup(scope: Construct, id: string, options: VpcLookupOptions)
 ```

-Import an existing VPC from by querying the AWS environment this stack is deployed to.
+Import an existing VPC by querying the AWS environment this stack is deployed to.

 This function only needs to be used to use VPCs not defined in your CDK
 application.
 If you are looking to share a VPC between stacks, you can